microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![The Azure Function built successfully.](media/code-function-build-succeeded.png 'Build succeeded.')

+    > **Note**:  If you get warnings which read like "Could not evaluate 'Cosmos.CRTCompat.dll' for extension metadata" that this is fine.
+It has to do with missing debugger symbols on the Cosmos DB NuGet packages and will not affect deployment or the lab.

 ### Task 4: Deploy and configure an Azure Function

 1. In Visual Studio Code, select the **Azure** menu option and navigate to **Functions**.
 Drill down into **Local Project** to **Functions** until you see the **WriteEventsToTelemetryContainer** function.